 Heart rate variability is literally the variance in time between the beats of your heart.
 So, if your heart rate is 60 beats per minute, it’s not actually beating once every second.
 Within that minute there may be 0.9 seconds between two beats, for example, and 1.15 seconds between two others.
 The greater this variability is, the more “ready” your body is to execute at a high level.

 These periods of time between successive heart beats are known as RR intervals (named for the heartbeat’s R-phase, the spikes you see on an EKG), measured in milliseconds.
 WHOOP calculates HRV using RMSSD, the root mean square of successive differences between heartbeats.

 Although HRV manifests as a function of your heart rate, it actually originates from your nervous system.
 Your autonomic nervous system, which controls the involuntary aspects of your physiology, has two branches, parasympathetic (deactivating) and sympathetic (activating).

-The parasympathetic branch (often referred to as “rest and digest”) handles inputs from internal organs, like digestion or your fingernails and hair growing.
+The parasympathetic nervous system (often referred to as “rest and digest”) handles inputs from internal organs, like digestion or your fingernails and hair growing.
 It causes a decrease in heart rate.

-The sympathetic branch (often called “fight or flight”) reflects responses to things like stress and exercise, and increases your heart rate.
+The sympathetic nervous system (often called “fight or flight”) reflects responses to things like stress and exercise, and increases your heart rate and blood pressure.